pablosanjose/Quantica.jl/docs/src/tutorial/lattices.md

 ## Currying: chaining transformations with the `|>` operator

-Many functions in Quantica have a "curried" version that allows them to be chained together using the pipe operator `|>`.
+Many functions in Quantica.jl have a "curried" version that allows them to be chained together using the pipe operator `|>`.

 !!! note "Definition of currying"
     The curried version of a function `f(x1, x2...)` is `f´ = x1 -> f(x2...)`, so that the curried form of `f(x1, x2...)` is `x2 |> f´(x2...)`, or `f´(x2...)(x1)`.
 This gives the first argument `x1` a privileged role.
 Users of object-oriented languages such as Python may find this use of the `|>` operator somewhat similar to the way the dot operator works there (i.e. `x1.f(x2...)`).